Gmagon/src.gmagon.com/source/guide/trytomp3/best-mts-m2ts-to-mp3-converter.md

 keywords: best MTS/M2TS to MP3 converter Mac, extract MP3 audio from MTS/M2TS, convert MTS/M2TS to MP3 on Mac, best mac MTS/M2TS to MP3 extractor
 description: If you want to know how to convert MTS/M2TS to MP3 in high quality on Mac, then you come to the right place.
 ---
+If you want to know how to convert MTS/M2TS to MP3 in high quality on Mac, then you come to the right place.
 ![](../img/mts.jpg)
 <br>